 Congratulations on the birth of your baby.

 Normally births need to be registered within 21 days but during this pandemic emergency that time limit has been suspended.
-Following Scottish Government guidance Registrars will start to deal with high priority registrations from 29 June 2020.
+Following Scottish Government guidance Registrars will start to deal with high priority registrations.
 If the event took place outwith Scotland it must be registered in the country the birth took place.

 In Glasgow we operate a strict appointment system for all birth registrations.